LeDucSAS/VertexServerManager/README.md

 ## User guide

+0. Choose a directory you want to be your server manager root.
-1. Put file in empty directory
+1. Put `vsm.py` in empty directory.
 2. Init directory to create required folders : `./cache/` (for download and unzip), `./servers/` (to store servers instances), `./maps/` (common folder for every 	instance in order to save disk space).
 ```bash
 python3 vsm.py --init